mrjusti/blockbuster/README.md

 ### infrastructure

-Here we have the `clients`, `decorators` (for eg cache repository decorator) and `repositories` implementation
+Here we have the `clients` and `repositories` implementation modules.
+You can find `decorators` (for eg cache repository decorator) inside the `repositories` module.

 ## django

-Related with the framework we can find the `blockbuster.movies.views` and `blockbuster.middleware`, both are need it in order to deliver a response and beautify the exceptions.
+Related with the framework we can find the `blockbuster.movies.views` and `blockbuster.blockbuster.middleware`, both are need it in order to deliver a response and beautify the exceptions.

 ## Test

 ### Behaviour and Unit Tests

-This test could be find inside the folder `blockbuster/movies/tests`.
-This tests has **mock** to **infrastructure** implementation.
+This test could be find inside the package `blockbuster.movies.tests`.
+This tests **mock** the **infrastructure** implementation, so you can test in a unit way the behaviour of the use cases.

 ### Infrastructure Tests

-This test could be find inside the folder `blockbuster/movies/tests`.
+This test could be find inside the package `blockbuster.movies.tests`.
 This tests are specific to test that the infrastructure works well.
 Here you can find a json schema validator in order to be sure that the response from the Ghibli API is right.

 ### Acceptance Tests

-Because I use the **Client** from **django** that help me to make **get** request, these are outside the **movies** folder.
-You can find them inside the folder `blockbuster/blockbuster/tests` from the root folder.
+Because I use the `Client` from **django** that help me to make `get` request, these are outside the `blockbuster.movies` package.
+You can find them inside the package `blockbuster.blockbuster.tests`.

 ### Coverage